top of page

 Solomon's Pillars

-The history of copper production and why it is so important
+The history of copper production and why it is important

 Pure copper is relatively soft, but when alloyed with tin (or arsenic) it produces bronze, which is harder, more durable, and ideal for making weapons such as swords, spearheads and armor, and tools and agricultural implements.
 This began in about 3,300 BCE, which is the beginning of the Bronze Age.

 These implements changed how society functioned.
 They made agriculture more efficient.
-Societies became more specialized, including skills in metallurgy.
-They also made life more dangerous, and this is when urbanization occurred within city walls for protection.
-Societies that controlled copper and tin were able to gain military and economic dominance, which is why the Bronze Age coincides with the rise of early states and empires.
+Societies became more specialized, including having skills in metallurgy.
+Because of the development of weapons, they made life more dangerous, and this is when urbanization occurred within city walls for protection.
+Societies that controlled copper and tin were also able to gain military and economic dominance, which is why the Bronze Age coincides with the rise of early states and empires.

 Timna has been a site of copper mining and smelting since the Chalcolithic period.
-Initially, copper was mined from the surface and it was only during the last centuries of this period that copper ore was extracted beneath the surface with the use of mines.
-How is it possible to identify which mines were used when?
-We can look at the stone tools they left behind.
+Copper was initially mined from the surface. and it was only during the last centuries of this period that copper ore was extracted beneath the surface from mines.
+It possible to identify when different mines were used by looking at the stone tools left behind.
 There is an exhibit of such implements in the Visitor Center.

-The demand for bronze drove the Egyptians to perfect the mining industry and this reached its peak during the 14th to 12th centuries BCE, from the Pharaoh’s Seti I through to Ramses V. It was the Egyptians who constructed vertical shafts and horizontal tunnels and established mining camps and shrines for their workers, most of whom were desert people from Midian or Edom.
-In other words, this was always a cosmopolitan type of place.
+The demand for bronze drove the Egyptians to upgrade the mining industry, which reached its peak during the 14th to 12th centuries BCE from the Pharaoh’s Seti I through to Ramses V. It was the Egyptians who constructed vertical and horizontal tunnels and established mining camps and shrines for their workers, most of whom were desert people from Midian or Edom.
+This was when Timna became more cosmopolitan.

-King Solomon may have engaged in mining activity in the 10th to 9th century BCE as well as later Judean kings, as he ruled to Etzion-Geber (current-day Eilat).
-However, there is no archeological evidence of Israelite activity here, and it is more likely that mining activity was controlled by the Edomites, to which Solomon would have had access.
+King Solomon may have engaged in mining activity in the 10th to 9th century BCE, as well as later Judean kings, as Solomon ruled to Etzion-Geber (current-day Eilat).
+This was also when the largest industrial phase of this mine took place.
+However, there is no archeological evidence of Israelite activity here and it is more likely that mining activity was controlled by the Edomites.
+Solomon would have had access to this copper for trading and would have exported it via his port in Etzion Geber in the Gulf of Akaba.
 Copper mining was pursued in the Roman period during the 1st to 2nd centuries CE and continued during the early Arab period.

 The geology of Timna Valley

-Timna Valley is in the shape of a horse shoe surrounded by steep cliffs but is open to the east.
-In its center is Mount Timna, the world’s first-ever copper mine.
+Timna Valley is in the shape of a horse shoe surrounded by steep cliffs that is open to the east.
+At its center is Mount Timna, the world’s first-ever copper mine.

 Above and against the granite is sedimentary sandstone.
-This was originally formed from sand that eroded off the granite and was deposited in shallow seas, river systems, and coastal environments and later hardened into sandstone.
+This was originally formed from sand that eroded from the granite and was deposited in shallow seas, river systems, and coastal environments, and which later hardened into sandstone.
 Iron oxides within the rock stain it red, purple, yellow, and brown, and give Timna Park its famous colors.

-Timna’s iconic shapes are caused by differential erosion, with softer sandstone eroding faster, and leaving harder or cemented zones.
-This created Solomon’s Pillars, which are vertical sandstone cliffs left behind as surrounding rock eroded, and natural arches and windowed cliffs.
-Mushroom-shaped rocks were formed by wind abrasion near ground level.
+Timna’s iconic shapes are caused by differential erosion, with softer sandstone eroding faster, and leaving behind harder or cemented zones.
+This process created Solomon’s Pillars, which are vertical sandstone cliffs left behind as surrounding rock eroded, and also natural arches and windowed cliffs.
+Mushroom-shaped rocks were formed by wind abrasion close to ground level.

-Copper occurs where hot fluids moved through fractures in sandstone and granite and copper minerals precipitated in veins and pockets.
+Copper deposits are found where hot fluids moved through fractures in sandstone and granite and the copper minerals precipitated in veins and pockets.

-Copper deposit in rock as shown in the Visitor Cehter
+Copper deposits in rock shown in the Visitor Cehter

-Note the copper snake as found in the temple by Solomon's Pillars in the Visitor Center
+The copper snake as found in the temple by Solomon's Pillars shown in the Visitor Center

 Solomon’s columns